mcous/decoy/CONTRIBUTING.md

 This project uses [Poetry][] to manage dependencies and builds, and you will need to install it before working on Decoy.

 Once Poetry is installed, you should be good to set up a virtual environment and install development dependencies.
-Python >= 3.8 is required for development.
+Python 3.11 is recommended for development.

 ```bash
 git clone https://github.com/mcous/decoy.git